 Affidavit Regarding Real Property of Small Value

-Transferring Real Estate Worth Less than $55,425
+Transferring Real Estate Worth Less than $61,500

 The first step, as required by Revenue & Taxation Code § 480(b), is to file a Change of Ownership Statement – Death of Real Property Owner (Form BOE 502-D) with the county assessor in the county in which the decedent owned real estate for each parcel of real estate.

-The next step is send an Inventory and Appraisal (Form DE-160 and DE-161) to the probate referee to appraise the real estate as of the date of death.
+The next step is to send an Inventory and Appraisal (Form DE-160 and DE-161) to the probate referee to appraise the real estate as of the date of death.

 The certified affidavit must then be recorded with the county recorder in the county where the real estate is located, along with a preliminary change of ownership report as required by Revenue & Taxation Code §480.3.
-The property is then transferred in the name of the heirs.
+The property is then transferred in the name of all the heirs.

 If applicable under Revenue & Taxation Code §63.1, a Parent-Child Exclusion (Form BOE-58-AH) or Grandparent-Grandchild Exclusion (Form BOE-58-G) can be filed with the county assessor to exclude the transfer of the real estate from reassessment for property tax purposes.